-The Town Treasurer is authorized to appoint an "Assistant Treasurer," subject to confirmation by the Select Board (G.L. c.
-41 §39A).
-While the Assistant Treasurer is a Town employee, for any such appointment, the Town Treasurer is requested to follow the same procedure outline for Town Manager appointments above.
+The Town Treasurer is authorized to appoint an "Assistant Treasurer," subject to confirmation by the Board of Selectmen.
+G.L. c.
+41 §39A.
+While the Assistant Treasurer is a Town Employee, for any such appointment, the Town Treasurer is requested to follow the same procedure outline for Town Manager appointments above.

-Board meetings and hearings are the primary manner in which the Select Board members as a body conduct their work, both by tradition and operation of law.
+Board meetings and hearings are the primary manner in which the Selectmen as a body conduct their work, both by tradition and operation of law.
 This section outlines the significant policies and practices of the Board in arranging and conducting meetings and hearings.